 Head lice is spread through direct head-to-head contact, or via the sharing of personal items such as hats, combs, brushes, scarves, etc. and are most prevalent in grade-school aged children.
 Why you ask?
 Children spend a lot of time in close quarters together, and haven’t yet developed a distaste for invasion of personal space that often comes with age.
 That is not to say adults are immune to head lice; lice will infest any human head regardless of age or social status if given the opportunity.

 So, how long can a person have lice before noticing?

 More often than not, head lice infestations are discovered early due to relentless itching.
 However, some individuals may not experience an itchy scalp at all.
 Truthfully, it varies widely!
 Discovery of an infestation could be within hours, a day or two, or even weeks.
 When identifying an infestation, if only a few lice and nits are present, it is safe to say the infestation is rather new.
 If an individual has several lice and nits, it is likely that the lice have inhabited their host for some time.

 What do I do if I get head lice?

 If an infestation is discovered, it doesn’t matter how long the offenders (lice) have been present.
-Find a proven treatment that kills lice and their eggs (one that kills ‘super lice’ is a bonus!), follow these steps to rid your life and home of lice, and you will be lice free in no time!
+Find a proven treatment that kills lice and their eggs (one that kills ‘super lice’ is a bonus!), see out quick tips below to rid your life and home of lice, and you will be lice free in no time!